torkiljohnsen/swipe/readme.md

 More changes coming.

-see sample.htm, try swiping left and right on the red box.
+Open up sample.htm, try swiping left and right on the red box.
 Touch device needed of course.